alvarlagerlof/neurodiversity/CONTRIBUTING.md

 ### Introduction

-- This site is built with Next.js and TailwindCSS
+- This site is built with Next.js, TailwindCSS and MDX
 - Check out the existing issues for ways to contribute
 - Please make sure you format your code with the styles specified in `.prettierrc`.
 If you run prettier it should do this for you.